 The Institute's activities encompass academic research and scholarship; teaching and postgraduate research; policy analysis and debate; collaboration with corporate partners; and public engagement in culture.

 Professor Robin Mason, Pro-Vice-Chancellor (International) and interim Director of the UBII, explains the reasons behind setting up the India Institute.

 “Our university’s relationship with India is a long one.
 We were founded in 1900 and welcomed our first students from India in 1909.
 In over 100 years since then, we have provided education for more than 2,000 Indian students.
 And we have worked with our Indian partners to tackle some of the challenges that face our two countries, and the rest of the globe, in the 21st century.
 To mark this long history and to celebrate the thriving partnerships that we have in India, we are proud to have launched the University of Birmingham India Institute.”

-Hear more from Professor Robin Mason speaking at the launch of the India Institute on 29 January 2018:
+Hear from our Vice-Chancellor Professor Sir David Eastwood speaking at the launch of the India Institute on 29 January 2018: